rakib91221/ComfyUI-SpectralVAEDetailer/README.md

 ## Notes

-This node is intentionally *speed-oriented*: it uses one extra UNet pass plus lightweight tensor ops.
+This node is *speed-oriented* by design: it uses one extra UNet pass plus lightweight tensor ops.

+For typical SDXL resolution (1024px), the node takes around 0.2-0.4s to complete on a Geforce 3090.

 It's primarily tuned for SDXL photorealism workflows, but can be experimented with on other latent diffusion models.
+You can try using it as a general-purpose color grading tool.